While the BAA’s logistics have evolved since 2013, this advice for first time Boston Marathon runners still holds true.

 Inflammation and swelling of the brain, called encephalitis, is the most dangerous and frequent serious complication.
 The disease gets worse quickly and some patients may go into a coma within a week.

 There is no treatment for EEE.
 In Massachusetts, about half of the people identified with EEE died from the infection.
-People who survive this disease will often be permanently disabled.
-Few people recover completely.
+Fortunately, the number of cases is very small.

 Zika is a relatively new disease to North America.
 Much like WNV, 80% of people exposed to Zika report no symptoms.

 Those who do react to the virus report symptoms 2-7 days after being bitten by an infected mosquito.

 Symptoms include fever, rash, joint pain and conjunctivitis.
 If a woman is pregnant and contracts Zika the disease may spread to the fetus.

 It is extremely unlikely that anyone could become infected with Zika virus from a mosquito bite in Massachusetts.
 The kinds of mosquitoes that are known to carry Zika virus are generally not found in Massachusetts.
 8